Animal Rights... and Uplift

 |DINO SINGULARITY: by Wayan; 2012/3/30, a paleontological speculation in a dream.|

-Peering through a spacetime portal, I suspect not all the dinosaurs went extinct--would we spot an ancient Singularity?
+Peering in a spacetime gate, I wonder if all the dinos went extinct.
+Would we spot an ancient Singularity?

 |DOG ON THE RAMP: by Wayan; 1989/4/6, a dream of love in a time of bias.